nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The following methods in `Tuthub` manage the addition of tutors:
 * `Tuthub#AddCommand(Tutor tutor)` - Adds the provided tutor to the list of tutors created
-* `Tuthub#AddCommandParser(String args)` - Parses the command `add` and determines the attributes of the `Tutor` object created based on the given prefixes
+* `Tuthub#AddCommandParser(String args)` - Parses the `add` command and determines the attributes of the `Tutor` object created based on the given prefixes

 Given below are the different steps taken when the user adds tutors.

-Step 1: The user enters the command word `edit`, followed by the prefixes and information that they want to store.
-Example: `add n/John Doe p/98765432 e/johnd@example.com m/CS2100 y/3 s/A0123456X tn/1 r/5.0 t/senior`.
+Step 1: The user enters the command word `add`, followed by the prefixes and information that they want to store.
+Example: `add n/John Doe p/98765432 e/e0782693 m/CS2100 y/3 s/A0123496X tn/1 r/5.0 t/senior`.

 Step 2: The program makes use of `TuthubParser` to make sense of the keyword and determine which parser to use to parse the arguments.
 In this case, the `AddCommandParser` is used.